tobyzerner/json-api-php/README.md

 #### Attributes & Sparse Fieldsets

-Resource objects may implement a `getAttributes()` method to specify attributes:
+To add [attributes](http://jsonapi.org/format/#document-resource-object-attributes) to your resources, you may implement the `getAttributes()` method:

 ```php
     public function getAttributes(array $fields = null)